 The invisible 95%

 For a site with ten million URLs, a crawl budget of 500,000 pages per day means Google is visiting 5% of your inventory on any given day.
-That's not a failure — it's a mathematical reality of how crawling works at scale.
+That's not a failure; it's a mathematical reality of how crawling works at scale.
 The question is: which 5%?
 And more importantly, are the right pages in that 5%?

 If Googlebot is spending 40% of its daily crawl on parametric filter combinations that generate no meaningful search traffic, it is not spending that capacity on your new product launches, your updated category pages, or the editorial content you published last week.
-That is a direct, measurable impact on indexation speed — and therefore on organic revenue.
+That is a direct, measurable impact on indexation speed, and therefore on organic revenue.

 The first mindset shift for enterprise crawl budget management is this: you are not waiting for Google to crawl your site.
 You are making decisions, through architecture and configuration, about which pages get prioritised.
 Every robots.txt directive, every canonical tag, every internal link pattern is a crawl budget decision.
-Whether you make those decisions deliberately or by default is up to you.

 Crawl budget and indexation budget are not the same thing